gearglow/ReptiliaWithATwist/Chapters/017 - Turn Me Loose.md

 Nell snorted.
 "That's exactly the reverse of what everyone used to say about you, Ellie!"

 Alice raised an eyebrow.
 "Nah, she looks just like Lily, but with James' hair.
-Although yours is much less of a birds' nest," she teased.
+Although yours is much less of a birds' nest, Ellie," she teased.

 Elysia shifted her hair into her old boy-mode 'style'.
 "Like this?"
 She winked, before shifting it back.